maheshshinde/PaymentGateway/readme.md

 -	Retrieve details of previously completed transactions.
 Create a mock bank simulator to facilitate thorough testing of the payment gateway API.
 ### Assumptions:
--	Requirement is to mask the card details while retrieving the payment details, but I have implemented masking while saving the data to align with data protection rules.
+-	The requirement is to mask card details during the retrieval of previously completed transactions, and I have implemented data masking while storing the data to comply with data protection regulations.
 -	CVV codes will consist of either 3 or 4 digits.
 -	Card numbers will fall within the range of 13 to 19 digits.
 -	Foreign exchange conversion will not be required initially, as the system will exclusively support GBP transactions.
--	Previous payment details by Merchants not by paymentId
+- Retrieve	Previous payment details/Transactions by Merchants, not by paymentId
 ### Project Architecture:
 I have implemented the CQRS and MediatR patterns, adhering to SOLID design principles to ensure a robust and flexible architecture.